LucaRoldo98/messaging-API/README.md

 4. **Fetching all messages (with pagination)**:

-    Retrieve messages by recipient ID.
+    Retrieve all messages by recipient ID.
 Optionally, you can specify a start and/or stop index, to retrieve the messages within the specified index range.
     - Method: `GET`
     - Endpoint: `/messages/{userID}`